andrewiggins/multiple-entries-sandbox/Readme.md

 1. Inspect the output (the `dist` folders) of each project to understand how it handled bundling the `custom-preact` project

+## What are "multiple entries"

+In this sandbox, I'm playing with

+- Single npm package contiaining multiple "nested" npm packages
+- Not really nested, explained later

-## TODO
+## Repo Setup

-- Document how prototype works and the results
+- Explain how the repo is setup
-  - Describe how custom-preact mimics how preact distro could look
 - Describe how I'm using yarn workspaces to mimic how a consumers would consume the custom-preact project

-  - Add hypthosis about why this technique works
+## How it works

+- Describe the npm resolution algorithm